 because they attract the squirrels is the first order of business.

 - Gutter guards and covering down spouts will reduce the amount of

 squirrels entering through the roof top and facia boards.

 - There are no poison baits on the market that squirrels

-will eat and none are labeled as squirrel bait...just mice and rat bait.
+will eat and die.
+There is none that are labeled as squirrel bait, just mice and rat bait.

 Live trapping squirrels is the only way to remove unwanted squirrels.